-Contains Natamycin to add to brine at a rate of .2 grams(1/6 tsp/.82ml) per kilo(2.2 lbs.)of cheese.
-You can also dissolve 1/64 tsp.(.3 ml) of the powder into 1/4 cup(14.7 ml) of clean water and spray onto the cheese.
+Contains Natamycin to add to brine at a rate of .2 grams(1/6 tsp/.30ml) per kilo(2.2 lbs.)of cheese.
+You can also dissolve 1/64 tsp.(.07ml) of the powder into 1/4 cup(59ml) of clean water and spray onto the cheese.
 Using Natamycin will inhibit mold growth even on blue cheese.
+You can store it in the freezer, though the manufacturer advises not to store above 25c/77f and not in direct sunlight.

 or see below.